Because of this caveat, please make sure there is a WooCommerce add-on that handles integration with your CRM in all of the necessary ways.

 After the purchase tag is added inside your CRM, you can create the appropriate automation for AccessAlly to then create a new user for the client (if needed), apply the necessary permission tags, and then send the welcome email sequence.

-Final Check: Account Creation with WooCommerce
+Possible Issue: Account Creation with WooCommerce

-However, when someone creates an account via Woo Commerce checkout, it allows them to choose a password and creates an account on WordPress.
+When someone creates an account via Woo Commerce checkout, it allows them to choose a password and creates an account on WordPress.
 Ideally, you do NOT want your clients to do this via WooCommerce, since they will have an autogenerated password via AccessAlly instead.